-The following list identifies the four "standard" occasions when the TCBM will convene.
+The following list identifies the four 'standard' occasions when the TCBM will convene:

-- (1) TCBM requirements definition review. - (2) TCBM PSCP approval.
+- (1) TCBM requirements definition review

+- (2) TCBM PSCP approval

+- (3) TCBM pre-CAA flight test

-4 The project executive should be at the Authority Leadership Team level and be able to ensure that the CAA is in position to adequately support the project.
+&lt;sup>4 The project executive should be at the CAA Leadership Team level and be able to ensure that t-CAA is in position to adequately support the project.

-5 The CAA project director should be in a leadership position covering product certification activities and have good working knowledge of certification requirements in this area.
+&lt;sup>5 The CAA project director should be in a leadership position covering product certification activities and have good working knowledge of certification requirements in this area.

-- (3) TCBM pre-CAA flight test. - (4) TCBM TC issue.
+(4) TCBM - TC issue.